 Included in Jesus’s last words before He ascended to His Father was a command to go and make disciples of all nations.
-The GFC Missions Team aims to encourage and equip members at GFC to each fill a role in missions as part of fulfilling that Great Commission.
+The GFC Global Mobilization Team aims to encourage and equip members at GFC to each fill a role in missions as part of fulfilling that Great Commission.

 - going to all nations